top of page

 KAI

-Kai is a very clever young Koolie who recently graduated to a 'professional' truffle hunter.
+Kai is a very clever young Koolie who graduated in 2023 to a 'professional' truffle hunter.
 Although he can get a little excited at first when he meets new people, he is keen to find truffles in exchange for treats and ball games (his favourite).
 When he sniffs out the precious fungus, he marks its location by lying down with his nose over the truffle and patiently waiting for his human to confirm his find.

 At home, Kai helps out by fetching everything from shoes to gardening tools and gives great cuddles.
 He also enjoys agility and is often eager to show off the many tricks he knows.